FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

-Machine is a component that has a processing delay and processes/modifies items that flow in the system.
+Machine is a component that processes/modifies items that flow in the system.
+It uses a `processing_delay` amount of time to process an item.
 It can have multiple incoming edges and outgoing edges.
+A machine can process more than one item simultaneously.
 It gets an item from one of its in edges and processes the item in a `processing_delay` amount of time and pushes the item to one of its out edges.
 The API documentation can be found in [Machine](machine.md)

 **Attributes**